There’s a reason why your collection doesn’t have wireless sensors for environmental monitoring

 What if we could give you wireless sensing without the headaches?

 We’re approaching this problem differently at Conserv.
 We’re building wireless sensing without WiFi headaches.
-Facility wide coverage without adding new WiFi access points or dealing with the security headaches of putting WiFi connected devices into public spaces.
+Facility-wide coverage without adding new WiFi access points or dealing with the security headaches of putting WiFi-connected devices into public spaces.
 Devices that run on battery for years, and tell you when they need to be replaced.
+Find out how we do this: LoRaWAN.

 Watching your conservation metrics closely matters.
 We want you to expect more from your environmental monitoring solutions, and wireless sensors are just the start.